fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://www.wiz.io/blog/attachme-oracle-cloud-vulnerability-allows-unauthorized-cross-tenant-volume-access">-AttachMe: critical OCI vulnerability allows unauthorized access to customer cloud storage volumes </a>

 <a href="https://medium.com/@noob.assassin/5k-misconfigured-reset-password-that-leads-to-account-takeover-no-user-interaction-ato-e6a36b8ef183">-Misconfigured Reset password that leads to Account Takeover (No user Interaction ATO)</>

+<a href="https://yogehi.github.io/research/2023/01/04/10-cves-my-personal-thoughts-on-research-and-cves.html">-10 CVEs!
+My Personal Thoughts On Research And CVEs</a>

 <a href="https://medium.com/@Cybervenom/story-about-escalation-of-html-injection-to-ec2-instance-credentials-leak-e2cbd7343a83">-Story about Escalation of HTML Injection to EC2 Instance credentials leak</a>